mallorbc/whisper_mic/README.md

 The code and the model weights of Whisper are released under the MIT License.
 See their repo for more information.

 The code under this repo is under the AGPL license.
-See See [LICENSE](LICENSE) for further details.
+See [LICENSE](LICENSE) for further details.

 ## Thanks
 Until recently, access to high performing speech to text models was only available through paid serviecs.
 With this release, I am excited for the many applications that will come.